petrechenko/Indecision-App/README.md

 2. Run the command to set up the npm packages : `npm i`
 3. Start the application with the coomand: `yarn dev-server` .
 It will give you the link to localhost, on ,y computer it is "http://localhost:8080/"

+Side Note: I decided not to spend a lot of time on CSS, or SASS, or other UX designs as this App was only for practice React